-With a career that spanned over four decades, John became a seasoned American Impressionist whose muse was always Charleston (which he called "his Italy") and the surrounding lowcountry.
-From wildlife to still life, John Doyle painted with a passion and understanding that makes it hard to believe he was self taught.
+Over the course of his four decade long career, John became a seasoned, American Impressionist whose muse was always Charleston and the surrounding Lowcountry.
+From wildlife to still life, John Doyle painted with a passion and understanding that makes it hard to believe he was self-taught.